 - 1. Design multi-page documents or various forms and formats that comply with design standards. - 2.
 Create documents that present information in a functional and understandable manner. - 3.
-Compose layout grids along with supporting master pages and style sheets. - 4.
-Utilize productivity tools to aid in the design of multi-paged documents. - 5.
-Prepare documents for print production while drafting suitable production specifications that communicates in print industry language. - 6.
-Construct digital versions (PDFs) of printed documents with suitable resolution for print, web and proofing that includes hyperlinks, metadata and accessibility considerations.
+Utilize productivity tools such as Master Pages and Styles to aid in the design of multi-paged documents. - 4.
+Prepare documents for print production while drafting suitable production specifications that communicates in print industry language. - 5.
+Construct digital versions (PDFs) of printed documents with suitable resolution for print, web and proofing.